skip to main content

 Evaluation of DOC Community Services Experiment

 After individuals are transferred out of incarceration to partial confinement or released to the community, case managers refer these individuals to reentry service providers.
 The Washington State Department of Corrections (DOC) is conducting an experiment to examine methods to increase access to community providers to reduce the likelihood of recidivism.
 WSIPP’s Board of Directors approved a contract with DOC for WSIPP to evaluate this experiment.
+The preliminary report can be found here.
 The final report is due December 1, 2025.

 Travis Taniguchi, (360) 664-9805